 Although dates are naturally high in sugar they also have a nutrient profile that is far superior to most other natural sweeteners.
 The nutrients in dates are easily digested and readily available for our body cells to utilise, making dates a hit among many athletes.
 Their thick and sticky consistency lends itself perfectly to these little raw power balls, which are full of nutrients and a great source of energy.

 Nutritionally these little power balls are rich in fibre, healthy fats, vitamins & minerals, including vitamin A, thiamin, calcium, potassium & magnesium.
 The presence of the hazelnuts, flax and almonds helps lower the impact on blood sugar levels and make each of them very satisfying.
 I usually opt for one or two when I feel like something sweet… and the thing about natural foods full of quality nutrition is that you won’t feel the need to overindulge and over do it as much as you do with other sugar foods.
 If you like them extra chocolatey you can easily add 1 tbsp of raw cacao, which will give them a rich chocolate flavour and add an extra boost of antioxidants.
+For an extra protein boost, try adding 2 scoops (50 gm) of a high quality protein powder.
+If you think the mixture feels a little too dry after adding protein powder, add 1 tsp coconut oil or water until you get the texture you want.
+Just remember they have to be firm enough to roll.

 - 20 dates (apx 160 gm)